ekatzenstein/create-react-app-fullstack/README.md

 ### start

 After the database is seeded, you should be all set.
-To enable front-end development with hot-reloading, use the same script as create-react-app:
+To enable front-end development with hot-reloading, use the same script as create-react-app.
+This does not listen to updates on the back-end:

 ```
 npm run start